franzbu/WinHammer.spoon/README.md

-### Disabling moving/resizing for certain applications
+### Disabling Moving and Resizing for Certain Applications

 You can disable move/resize for any application by adding it to the `disabledApps` option: